 Take an active role in managing your presence on the platform and leaning into what makes it unique.
 Community is big on TikTok.
 Like and reply to comments and questions that users leave on your videos to build community and encourage engagement.
 Leverage viewer sentiment to guide your content strategy where applicable and ask your viewers questions where you can.
 Another tactic for visibility and community building is spending time interacting with other users’ videos within your vertical, and exploring what else is being done in your niche.

 As the digital habits of customers evolve, the approach brands take to social media must evolve with them.
 A seamless e-commerce experience and investing in building an online community are aspects of digital strategy that have become expected of brands and retailers.
-To dive deeper into how TikTok best fits into the marketing mix, watch our panel discussion with TikTok and Vogue Business on-demand now.
+To dive deeper into how TikTok marketing best fits into the overall content marketing mix, watch our panel discussion with TikTok and Vogue Business on-demand now.